GoogleContainerTools/kpt-functions-sdk/README.md

 EOF
 ```

+This `List` object defines two Namespaces and a ResourceQuota.
+In a dockerized pipeline of
+kpt-functions, we'd read the file in via a [source function](#source-function) like `read-yaml`.
+For now, we'll use a bash redirection:

 ```sh
 docker run -i -u $(id -u) -v /tmp/fc.yaml:/tmp/fc.yaml gcr.io/kpt-functions/label-namespace -f /tmp/fc.yaml < /tmp/input2.yaml
 ```

 ##### functionConfig from literal values

-It's common for functions to use a `ConfigMap` to provide a simple list of key/value pairs as parameters.
-We provide porcelain to make this easier.
-This is functionally equivalent to the invocation above:
+Key/value parameters can also be assigned inline, like so:

 ```sh
 docker run -i gcr.io/kpt-functions/label-namespace -d label_name=color -d label_value=orange < /tmp/input2.yaml
 ```

+This is functionally equivalent to the `ConfigMap` used earlier.

 > **Note:** This causes an error if the function takes another kind of `functionConfig`.

-Finally, let's mutate the configuration files by using a source and sink function:
+Finally, let's mutate the configuration files by using source and sink functions:

 ```sh
 git clone git@github.com:GoogleContainerTools/kpt-functions-sdk.git